qfq8wf77qwf8/hedgehog-test/README.md

+## Installation

-# To install this package locally:
+To install this app as a package in your python env:

 `pip install -e .`

-# Then `pip freeze` it so that heroku will know how to run
+## Do not use pip freeze directly

+Pip freeze is causing an issue for this package that is installed locally through `pip install -e`

+Hence everytime you do `pip freeze > requirements.txt`, edit the file manually and change the line that starts with `-e` to `-e .`

+## Running

+`export FLASK_APP=hedgehog` (at the app root directory) `flask run`

+`heroku local`